Last Updated: 2020-01-01

 It is open every day except Sunday.

-You can also book online directly from the KTMB website booking platform (tickets now cost the same as the counter price).
+You can also book online directly from the KTMB website booking platform (tickets now cost the same as the station counter price).